sgf-web-devs/GitHorse/Quone.md

 When your patient is acting up.. you Quone them.
 I love to Quone...
-I heart Kramer
+Quone it I heart Kramer